Vman45/omxplayercamview.serviceWith-motioneye-raspbian-lite/README.md

-This release with motioneye was forked from omxplayercamviewsvc-raspbian-lite, which was forked from RPi/pi-gen
+This release with motioneye was forked from omxplayercamviewsvc-raspbian-lite, which was forked from RPI-Distro/pi-gen.

-The same information applies below but in addition to that motioneye is running or port 80.
+Motioneye is running or port 80.
 You can login with "admin" and no passord.

-omxplayercamviewsvc-raspbian-lite is a raspbian-lite fork(respin) of the git project RPI-Distro/pi-gen, rebuilt from stage2 with omxplayercamview.service installed.

 Usage: